Rukeanu/SQL-4/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please create a Database View `v_price_with_discount` that returns a person's orders with person names, pizza names, real price and calculated column `discount_price` (with applied 10% discount and satisfies formula `price - price*0.1`).
-The result please sort by person name and pizza name and make a round for `discount_price` column to integer type.
-Please take a look at a sample result below.
+Please create a Database View `v_price_with_discount` that returns the orders of a person with person name, pizza name, real price and calculated column `discount_price` (with applied 10% discount and satisfying formula `price - price*0.1`).
+Please sort the result by person names and pizza names and convert the `discount_price` column to integer type.
+See a sample result below.

 | name |  pizza_name | price | discount_price |